illBelief/smart_ro/README.md

-# smart_ro
+# Smart RO

-**smart_ro** is an Arduino Nano-based reverse osmosis monitoring project for tracking drinking water flow, TDS, temperature, filter life, and Pure RO vs. remineralized water usage.
+This project is an Arduino Nano-based reverse osmosis monitoring project for tracking drinking water flow, TDS, temperature, filter life, and Pure RO vs. remineralized water usage.

 The project is designed for under-sink RO systems where water can be routed between plain RO water and remineralized water.
 It uses a small OLED dashboard, a real-time clock, EEPROM-backed usage storage, and sensor-driven diagnostics to give a practical view of system health and filter replacement timelines.